roydejong/BeatSaberServerBrowser/README.md

 While your game is added to the browser, anyone will be able to join and your server code will be made public on the site (https://bssb.app).

 ## Installation
-👉 **The easiest way to install this mod is through [ModAssistant](https://github.com/Assistant/ModAssistant)! v0.5.1 is available there now.**
+👉 **The easiest way to install this mod is through [ModAssistant](https://github.com/Assistant/ModAssistant)!
+The latest version of the mod will be available there soon.**

 ### Manual installation
 You can manually download the latest version of the mod from the [Releases](https://github.com/roydejong/BeatSaberServerBrowser/releases/latest) page.
 From there, download the ServerBrowser zip file and extract it to your Beat Saber folder.